Metal detecting holidays in England with the World's most successful metal detecting club.20 years plus.

 For most guys' this a must visit on the last half day of their tour as you can see all the history of Colchester under one roof.
 Colchester castle is undeniably one of the most historic buildings in the country.

-All of the treasures and hoards found by the guys and bought by the local museum could be on display here are various times including Ohio Bud's Saxon gold dagger pommel and Mass Bruce's 850BC axe hoard etc
+All of the treasures and hoards found by the guys and bought by the local museum could be on display here at various times including Ohio Bud's Saxon gold dagger pommel and Mass Bruce's 850BC axe hoard etc

 Colchester was the first capital of Roman Britain and beneath the Castle are the remains of one of the most famous Roman buildings, the Temple of Claudius.
 Today if you out your hand on the stonework of the temple it can be said that you are touching the very foundation of Roman Britain.